Atul4757/Python-django---ITtools-ecommerce/README.md

 forgotpassword, etc function are available on this site this website build with django, html, css, bootstrap, and my sql.

-installation step:
-step 1: download python
+installation step 1: download python

 step 2: download ittools website zip file and extract file.